UMAprotocol/UMIPs/UMIPs/umip-91.md

 ## Motivation

-UST is a decentralized algorithmic stablecoin pegged to the US dollar, issue on the Terra blockchain and wrapped onto various Blockchain.
+UST is a decentralized algorithmic stablecoin pegged to the US dollar, issued on the Terra blockchain and wrapped onto various Blockchain.

 UST has been launched in September 2020, following the success of TerraKRW (KRT), a stablecoin pegged to the Korean Won (KRW).
 Since launch, UST became the 5th largest stablecoin, right behdind DAI, with a $2 Bn market capitalisation. $360M of UST are currently circulating on the Ethereum Blockchain.